 The global telepresence robot market is experiencing explosive growth, projected to reach USD 989 million by 2030, growing at a CAGR of approximately 14.86%.
 This surge is driven by the permanent shift to hybrid work, advances in 5G connectivity, and increasing adoption in healthcare and education sectors.

-Primary Use Cases for Telepresence Robots
+What Are the Primary Use Cases for Telepresence Robots?

 Companies like Google, Microsoft, and Intel have deployed fleets of telepresence robots to keep their distributed workforces connected.
 For more on how robotics is transforming the workplace, check out our dedicated guide.